multilingual-dh/multilingual-corpora/README.md

 * [Scripta Sinica - 漢籍全文資料庫 ](http://hanchi.ihp.sinica.edu.tw/ihp/hanji.htm): 1,349 new titles and 754,200,198 characters of materials pertaining to the traditional Chinese classics
 * [The Bookshelf](https://new.shuge.org/): images + text for rare and ancient books.

+## French
+* [Epistemological Letters](https://curate.nd.edu/catalog?f[library_collections_pathnames_hierarchy_with_titles_sim][]=Epistemological+Letters|und%3Aks65h992w12): correspondence in English, German, and French about the field of physics between November 1973 and October 1984.

+## German
+* [EpiDat](http://www.steinheim-institut.de/cgi-bin/epidat?info=whatisepidat&lang=de&release=beta) database of Jewish tombstones (includes Jewish tombstones in Hebrew as well).
+As a database for Jewish gravestone epigraphy, epidat is used to inventory, document, edit and present epigraphic holdings.
+Currently inscriptions of Jewish cemeteries from nine centuries and six countries are made available via chronological, spatial and thematic approaches.
+* [Epistemological Letters](https://curate.nd.edu/catalog?f[library_collections_pathnames_hierarchy_with_titles_sim][]=Epistemological+Letters|und%3Aks65h992w12): correspondence in English, German, and French about the field of physics between November 1973 and October 1984.

+## Hebrew
+* [EpiDat](http://www.steinheim-institut.de/cgi-bin/epidat?info=whatisepidat&lang=de&release=beta) database of Jewish tombstones (includes Jewish tombstones in German as well).
+As a database for Jewish gravestone epigraphy, epidat is used to inventory, document, edit and present epigraphic holdings.
+Currently inscriptions of Jewish cemeteries from nine centuries and six countries are made available via chronological, spatial and thematic approaches.

 ## Japanese
 * [Aozora Search](https://artflsrv03.uchicago.edu/philologic4/aozora/): digitized text with Philologic text mining tools
 * [SAT Daizōkyō Text Database](https://21dzk.l.u-tokyo.ac.jp/SAT/index_en.html): full text of 85 volumes of Taishō Shinshū Daizōkyō (大正新脩大藏經).
 Digitizing and encoding project also encoding new characters.